A natural wander

 Here are three of the best directly from Burnbake.
 (Maps available in Reception).

 • Studland Beach From reception, heading east through the woodland and crossing a narrow stream (via the bridge) you come out on to a vista across to Poole Harbour and the miles of Studland beach.
-The beach is a short walk from here.
+The beach is a 3 mile walk from here.
 During the summer there is plenty to do with windsurfing, sailing and pedalos for hire.

 • Old Harry Rocks Setting off in a more south easterly direction, this lovely walk ends up on Old Harry.
 It’s quite a walk but Andy’s shop and the Bankes Arms at Studland provide refreshment.
 The views make it well worthwhile.